 Ben studies Sport Development at the University and trains with Plymouth Leander Swimming Club.
 Our assist talented athletes like Ben to continue with their sporting careers without compromising their education.

-Professor Andrew Edwards, Dean of the Faculty of Sport & Health Sciences said “Ben is an outstanding athlete and all of us at Marjon are very excited at his prospects of Olympic success.
+Professor Andrew Edwards, said: “Ben is an outstanding athlete and all of us at Marjon are very excited at his prospects of Olympic success.
 As one of our elite sports scholars, he has made a really meaningful contribution to our University and reflects our commitment as a leading University of sport.
 With our Sport Science research team examining optimal heat acclimation techniques for the Rio Olympics, it is our aim to support Ben both as a student and athlete.”

 Image: Ben Proud receives a University Sports Award from Vice-Chancellor Cara Aitchison in 2015